We Resolve ID Theft in Washington, DC-Area

 How Does Identity Theft Occur?

 Identity thieves steal your personal information, credit card numbers, or other financial information without your knowledge.
 You probably already know this occurs, yet might not know how to prevent it.
 You are not alone.
-According to Javelin, 13.1 million people were victims from identity theft in 2015.
+According to Javelin, 13.1 million people were victims of identity theft in 2015.

 Being educated about the different techniques used for identity theft will help protect you from potential dangers.